Currency

 3. Assembling the Upper: Craftsmen employ a range of techniques, from hand-stitching to the use of specialized sewing machines, ensuring that every seam is both robust and artistically pleasing.
 The assembly process is designed to incorporate functional durability and decorative details that enhance the overall design.
 Intricate elements, such as subtle embroidery or innovative stitching patterns, may be integrated during this stage to provide a signature look that distinguishes footwear from mass-produced alternatives.
 The assembled upper must also account for the natural curves and contours of the human foot, ensuring a snug yet comfortable fit.
 Each component is aligned with precision, and any imperfections are meticulously corrected before moving forward.

-4. Lasting: The upper is carefully stretched and secured over a last—a precise replica of a foot shape—ensuring that every curve and angle contributes to optimal fit and support.
+4. Lasting: The upper is carefully stretched and secured over a last, ensuring that every curve and angle contributes to optimal fit and support.
 This step demands precision and patience, as artisans must ensure that the transformation retains the delicate balance between form and function.
-Specialized tools and techniques are employed to smooth out any wrinkles or irregularities, guaranteeing that the final silhouette is comfortable and aesthetically refined.
+Specialized tools and techniques are used to smooth out wrinkles and irregularities, ensuring the final silhouette is comfortable and aesthetically refined.
 The lasting process not only influences the immediate look of the shoe but also has long-term implications on its structural integrity and wearability.
-As the upper is conformed to the last, subtle adjustments are made to align the contours perfectly, ensuring that the finished product supports the foot's natural biomechanics.
+As the upper conforms to the last, subtle adjustments are made to align the contours perfectly, ensuring that the finished product supports the foot's natural biomechanics.

 5. Sole Attachment: Depending on the design and desired durability, the attachment process might involve sewing, gluing, or a hybrid of both methods, each selected for its ability to provide secure, long-lasting bonds.
 Craftsmen take great care in aligning the sole perfectly with the upper contours, ensuring that every element fits seamlessly together to create a coherent structure.
 The quality of the bond is critical, as it impacts not only the comfort and stability of the shoe but also its resistance to wear and tear over time.
 This process is an essential bridge between the aesthetic beauty of the upper and the functional resilience provided by the sole, resulting in a product that promises reliability and enhanced performance.